metalbear-co/mirrord.dev/content/stories/testimonial-2/index.md

 description: "[mirrord] allowed me to test and debug local changes, in our cloud environment, in one go and without the hassles of a shared staging environment"
 date: 2023-07-31T06:00:00+00:00
 lastmod: 2023-07-31T06:00:00+00:00
-position: "Software Engineer | Rockspoon"
+position: "Software Engineer | RockSpoon"
 avatar: "leonard_melo.png"
 logo: "rockspoon.png"
 featured: true